dareoyeleke/ACA_TRENDS/README.md

 -  Run Queries to generate Data

--  CSV's from generated data can be loaded into PowerBI from Visual and Dashboard Creation
+-  The following CSV's from generated data were loaded into PowerBI from Visual and Dashboard Creation
+  -  metrics_avg_by_year.csv to generate 'Yearly Trend of Premiums'
+  -  metrics_avg_by_year_tier.csv to generate 'Average Yearly Premiums across Plan Tiers' Chart.
+  -  metrics_avg_by_state_latest.csv to generate 'Average Premium by state' chart,  'AVG PREMIUIM 2026' and 'Filed Rate Records' KPI's, and  'Average Premium Per State 2026' Chart
+  -  metrics_issuer_avg_top.csv to generate 'Top 10 Issuers by Average Premium (22-26)'

 -  Explore queries and modify filters for deeper analysis